Manheim Township High School

 Manheim Township High School is a comprehensive four-year public high school located in Manheim Township, Lancaster County, Pennsylvania, United States.
 It is the only high school in the Manheim Township School District.

-As of the 2018–19 school year, the school had an enrollment of 1,753 students and 118 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.9:1.
-There were 435 students (24.8% of enrollment) eligible for free lunch and a further 63 eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,956 students and 117.95 classroom teachers (on an FTE basis), for a student–teacher ratio of 16.58:1.
+There were 584 students (29.9% of enrollment) eligible for free lunch and a further 50 eligible for reduced-cost lunch.
+The normal lunch cost is $2.50 with options for more food costing extra.

 History

-The school was originally built in the 1950s.
-A $6 million addition in 1978 added a new library to the building.
+The school was built in the 1950s.

+In 1978, a $6 million addition added a new library to the building.

 In 2006, planning for a construction project commenced which would renovate much of the school's buildings.
 The $83 million project included a new classroom wing and new gymnasium, and renovated much of the pre-existing 1978 structure.
-Additionally, most of the initial 1950s building was removed or renovated entirely in this process.
+Most of the initial 1950s building was removed or renovated entirely in this process.
 Renovations were completed in December 2008.